 At the end of every Spring season all teams are dissolved.
-SWSA has a try-out in the Spring for all age groups for players to be evaluated and selected into the travel program.
+SWSA has a tryout in the Spring for all age groups for players to be evaluated and selected into the travel program.
 The new teams are then formed for the Fall season.
-Players are carded for a team from August to August.
-If there are enough players for two teams for that age group then there will be an A team and a B team created.
+Players are carded for a team from August 1st through July 31st of the following year.
+If there are enough players for two teams (or more) then that many teams will be created.

 The reason is it still gives you an option of making a decision if you receive a traveling team invite.
 You could always decline the traveling invite after you receive more info on fees, etc.

 Travel teams practice two days a week.
-One practice is with a Trainer and the other is with the Coach, there is Goalie training and skills training offered as well with the Trainer.
+One practice is with a trainer and the other is a coach led practice.
+SWSA also currently offers goalie training and foot skills training for no additional cost, when available.